GEM-benchmark/NL-Augmenter/transformations/simple_ciphers/README.md

-This transformation modifies the input text in ways that a human could rapidly (or with a few minutes of work in the case of rot13) decipher, but which make the input sequences almost completely unlike most of the data a language model is likely trained on.
+This transformation modifies the input text in ways that a human could rapidly (or with a few minutes of work in the case of rot13) decipher, but which make the input sequences almost completely unlike typical input sequences which are used during language model training.

 Author name: Jascha Sohl-Dickstein
 Author email: jaschasd@google.com